Jdka1/Basketball-Shot-Predictor-Computer-Vision/README.md

 <br>

 ## Future Improvements
+- [x] Improve ball tracking: erode and dilate pixels to remove noise and make sure contours are centered on the ball
-- [x] Add depth tracking: count the number of pixels in the ball to determine how far away it is
+- [ ] Add depth tracking: count the number of pixels in the ball to determine how far away it is
 - [ ] Improve rim tracking: track through neural networks rather than just color masking